 Cross country skiing on the frozen lake is another popular winter activity.
 I was more than happy to see the skiers went whizzing past me.

 What I like most is snowmobiling.
 I have done it in a few countries and loved doing it here as well.
-Sturdy and comfortable, snowmobiles are cooler way to explore the vast expanse of area.
+Sturdy and comfortable, snowmobiles are the cooler way to explore the vast expanse of area.
 Have you ever tried ice swimming in that sub-zero temperature?
 Lake Saimaa is the answer.
 Another activity is skating on the frozen lake.

 When the snow is fresh and knee deep, I like to go for snowshoeing.